-Major capital asset events during fiscal year 2008 included the following:
+Major capital asset events during fiscal year 2009 included the following:

-- Land increased to \$329.6 million, a net increase of \$10.6 million.
-This increase was primarily due to the Board of Supervisor land transfers totaling \$9.7 million. - During fiscal year 2008 no new buildings were added, however, work on the South Run RECenter Fitness Center addition was nearing completion.
-Improvements increased as various projects were completed and moved from CIP resulting in an increase to Buildings and improvements of \$17.8 million, or 12.3%. - Equipment balances decreased 3.7% due to normal depreciation and reduced acquisition. - CIP decreased \$3.1 million or 14.2% due to a larger number of projects closed during the year including completed synthetic turf fields.
+- ◆ Land increased to \$336.5 million, a net increase of \$6.9 million.
+The Authority's purchases of land during the year totaled \$6.3 million with donations accounting for the remaining \$0.6 million. - During fiscal year 2009 the South Run Fitness Center addition was completed as well as buildings at Lake Fairfax Park and Oak Marr RECenter.
+Improvements increased as various projects were completed and moved from CIP resulting in an increase to Buildings and Improvements net of depreciation of \$14.5 million, or 8.9%. - Equipment balances decreased \$0.1 million or 3.3% due to normal depreciation and reduced acquisition. - CIP decreased \$7.8 million or 40.9% due to the completion of major building projects at South Run RECenter, Oak Marr RECenter, and Lake Fairfax Park and the completion of seven synthetic turf fields.

-Additional information on the Authority's capital assets can be found in Note E, page 33, of the Notes to the Financial Statements.
+Additional information on the Authority's capital assets can be found in Note E, page 35, of the Notes to the Basic Financial Statements.